vedph/cadmus_tool/Readme.md

 ### 6.1.0

-- 2023-04-10: refactoring CLI infrastructure to use Spectre.Console.
+- 2023-04-10: refactored CLI infrastructure to use Spectre.Console.

 ### 6.0.1